-As soon as the student has identified a proposed area of research, a Dissertation Chairperson (also referred to as the Major Professor) is selected.
+As soon as the student has identified a focus for their program of research, a Dissertation Chairperson (also referred to as the Major Professor) is selected.
 The Dissertation Chairperson must be an appointed member of the FIU Graduate Faculty and must hold Dissertation Advisor status.
-The Chair should be tenured in the Field of Study relevant to the PhD student's program of study.
-For example, a student working towards a PhD in Nursing Science would benefit most from a tenured faculty member with a PhD in Nursing Science.
 A current list of Graduate Faculty is available on the University Graduate School website.